Shop by Stapled Booklets Size

 The booklets’ inside pages are printed out on our high-speed ink jet printers (Truepress Jet 520HDs), and the book covers are printed on our iGen press or Heidelberg.
 These are then stitched together by our Horizon StitchLiners for binding.

 Call us biased, but watching these machines in action is an incredible sight!
-Watch the full video here.
+You can watch a full video of the magic happening here .

-After some print inspiration?
-There are loads of different ways you can use stapled booklets for your marketing.
-Here are the most popular ways to use them – but you can be as creative as you like with your own printed books!
+After some printspiration?
+There are loads of different ways in which you can use stapled booklets for your marketing.
+Here are the most popular ways to use them – but you can be as creative as you like with your own!

 1) Magazines and Newsletters